Subscribe to updates

 LGPS: Fit for Future - Technical Consultation

-On 20 November, a technical consultation relating to two draft statutory instruments relating to Fit for the Future reforms for the LGPS was launched.
+A technical consultation relating to two draft statutory instruments relating to Fit for the Future reforms for the LGPS was scheduled to be discussed.
 The consultation has 29 questions on two new sets of draft regulations, with a 6-week deadline of 2 January 2026.

 The draft regulations aim to put into place the Pooling and Local Investment chapters of the 'Fit for the Future' consultation.
 The key parts of which will be to: